 Big Prairie Trail/Kintla Lake Trail

-The Big Prairie Trail is an easy 4 mile round trip trail, mostly level from the Polebridge Glacier Park Entrance.
+The Big Prairie Trail is an easy 4-mile round trip trail, mostly level from the Polebridge Glacier Park Entrance.
 Turn left onto Glacier Route 7 just after you leave the Polebridge Ranger Station and it will travel through the 1988 Red Bench Fire burn area to a large natural meadow.
-Once you get to the meadow, you can explore it getting views of the Whitefish Range, the Livingston Range, and the North Fork of the Flathead River.
+Once you get to the meadow, you can explore and enjoy views of the Whitefish Range, the Livingston Range, and the North Fork of the Flathead River.

 Bowman Lake Trail